jbloomlab/SARS2_RBD_Ab_escape_maps/README.md

 Specifically, this repository hosts the code for two ways to interact with the data:

  - The data are used to generate an "escape calculator" that visualizes the impact of combinations of mutations at [https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/).
     The escape-calculator is described in detail in [this paper](https://academic.oup.com/ve/article/8/1/veac021/6549895).

  - Some data can be visualized and individual escape maps queried using the interactive plots at [https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps). **This visualization is no longer being updated with new data.**

+ - The processed data used by the escape calculator are [here](processed_data/escape_calculator_data.csv).

+ - More complete raw data are:

+  - Current data used by escape calculator at [mutation-level](processed_data/escape_data_mutation.csv) and [site-level](processed_data/escape_data_site.csv).

-  - The raw escape data for all antibodies and sera are [here](processed_data/escape_data.csv). **This file is no longer being updated with new data.**
+  -  Old file with data displayed at level of individual maps [here](processed_data/escape_data.csv). **This file is no longer being updated with new data.**

-  - The data used by the escape calculator are [here](processed_data/escape_calculator_data.csv).
+Note in the above files, an IC50 of 10 should be taken as corresponding to non-neutralizing.

 ## Command-line escape calculator for batch calculations
 If you are performing batch analyses of SARS-CoV-2 variants or mutations, you may want to calculate the extent of escape as implemented in the "escape calculator" at [https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/) in batch.